Jeff Carson considered himself a blessed man—he pursued two careers that he loved – music and police work.

-“I was always very pro-law enforcement,” he explains.
+“I was always very pro-law enforcement,” he explained.
 “If we had time after a show, I’d go ride with officers on patrol.
-I always said if music went away the only other thing I’d like to do would be a cop.
-So in 2007, when we went to a family dinner for Thanksgiving, Kim told me she was scared, but if I still wanted to be a policeman, it was okay.”
+I always said, if music went away the only other thing I’d like to do would be a cop.
+So, in 2007, when we went to a family dinner for Thanksgiving, Kim told me she was scared, but if I still wanted to be a policeman, it was okay.”

 Carson went through the Police Academy in Franklin, Tennessee and was hired to the department in May of 2008.
 “I went through Police Academy, where I stayed on base for five days a week, and that lasted 12 weeks.
 Then Franklin had a 16-week Academy and three months of ride-a-longs before I was released out on my own.
 I was one of the older applicants for the Academy at 44.”

-The singer admits that for about eight years he didn’t pick up his guitar, and then about three years ago someone called him and asked if he would do a show at a casino in Michigan.
+The singer admitted that for about eight years he didn’t pick up his guitar, and then a few years ago, someone called him and asked if he would do a show at a casino in Michigan.
 “I told him I’d see if I could remember the words to my songs, but really the words and chord progressions and playing guitar came back to me right away.”

 “I’m grateful that people remember me and when I play shows.
 They bring old pictures they had taken with me from Fan Fair or a show I did near them.
-It is touching to see these pictures from the fans and know they still remembered me and loved my music.”
+It is touching to see these pictures from the fans and know they still remembered me and loved my music,” Carson stated.

-Carson says there have been no regrets with either of his career decisions.
-“I have had the best of both worlds and feel very fortunate that I have had the opportunity of doing two things that I continue to love.”
+While the passing of Jeff Carson was a tremendous loss for his fans, community, and loved ones, before his death, Carson explained that he had no regrets in his career choices.
+“I have had the best of both worlds and feel very fortunate that I have had the opportunity of doing two things that I love.”